bluerobotics/retired-ardusub-docs/pages/firmware.md

 # Firmware

 Compiled firmware is now available and can be downloaded from [firmware.ardusub.com](http://firmware.ardusub.com).
+See here for [instructions on how to flash the Pixhawk](/initial-setup/#loading-firmware-on-pixhawk).
 Firmware is available for the following hardware:

 * Pixhawk (px-v2)